 Fender Acoustasonic 90 Guitar Amp Review

-The Fender Acoustasonic 90 is a solid state amplifier that is simple to use made specifically for acoustic guitars.
-This amplifier is a closed back combo amplifier with an 8 inch speaker and horn.
+The Fender Acoustasonic 90 is a solid state amplifier that is simple to use, made specifically for acoustic guitars.
+This amplifier is a closed back combo amplifier with an 8-inch speaker and horn.

-It is a 2 channel amplifier which provides an input for your guitar but also one for a microphone turning the amp into a PA for huge versatility!
+It is a 2 channel amplifier which provides an input for your guitar but also one for a microphone, turning the amp into a PA for huge versatility!

 Fender Acoustasonic 90 External Hardware

 All controls are on the front of the amp with an included microphone input to act as a PA which is a nice feature.
-All controls feel quite rugged and is built to be pretty tough.
+All controls feel quite rugged and are built to be pretty tough.

-The amplifier is a closed back design which is what you would expect from an elect-acoustic amplifier.
+The amplifier is a closed back design, which is what you would expect from an elect-acoustic amplifier.